andersbogsnes/ml_tooling/docs/baseclass.rst

 ~~~~~~~~~~~~~~~~~~~

 The first thing to do after creating a dataset object is to create a model object.
-This is done by supplying a estimator to the :class:`~ml_tooling.baseclass.Model`.
+This is done by supplying an estimator to the :class:`~ml_tooling.baseclass.Model`.

 .. doctest::